easeaico/pulse-go/docs/Methodology/CardiovascularMethodology.md

 <i>@figuredef {PressurevsVolume} Relationship between pressure and volume in the left heart throughout the cardiac cycle.
 The relaxation of the heart muscle is modeled by increasing the compliance, resulting in an increase in left heart volume with a relatively constant left heart pressure.
 The contraction is represented by a rapid decrease in the compliance, leading to large pressure increases for small volume additions.
 This large pressure value drives the fluid out of the heart with flow rates calculated based on the circuit solution.</i>
 </center><br>

 A pressure-volume curve is used to represent the evolution of the cardiac cycle from the systolic contraction to diastolic relaxation.
-The pressure-volume curve for the left ventricle is shown in @equationref {PVLoop}.
+The pressure-volume curve for the left ventricle is shown in @figureref {PVLoop}.
 Starting from the bottom left and moving clockwise, the curve demonstrates a rapid increase in pressure with no change in volume.
 This indicates the systolic contraction of the cardiac cycle.
 Following this, the pressure declines rapidly as the heart expands during diastole.
 The last portion of the curve shows decreasing volume at constant pressure.
 Normally, the pressure would decrease slightly due to the imperfect mitral valve, which does not close instantly.
 The engine uses ideal valves, which close instantaneously, causing the pressure to be maintained as volume decreases.

 @htmlonly
 <center>